 As I work through integrating The Four Agreements into my life, this will be a corner stone; the thing that I return to, time and time again, to ground me in the reality of a new dream.
 I must remember that personal perception is the key to understanding others and ourselves.
 We all have own our view of the world, filtered by our past and the agreements we made with ourselves as we grew up, trying to make sense of the world around us.

 I don’t see the world as you do, you don’t see the world the same as your spouse, or best friend.
 No one sees the world the same.
 You might think I am gross because I leave pizza out over night and still eat it.
 You might think I am raising little assholes because my kids debate about everything.
 You might think my house should always be clean because I don’t have a “job.”

 You and I can think whatever we want about whoever we want, but it is time to understand that these judgements are our own personal views of how the world is.
 Not acknowledging the perspectives of others is forcing them to live in your dream instead of respecting theirs.

 Accepting this is the first step to not allowing the poison to affect you.
 You have to stop the poison, the gossip, the judging.
 You have to speak truth and honesty.
 You have to accept that not even your own children see the world through the same looking glass as you do.

-As you decrease the poison in your mind and the venom that is spit from your mouth, the more love and kindness that you will put out.
+As you decrease the poison in your mind and the venom that is spits from your mouth, the more love and kindness you will put out.
 The more understanding and acceptance you practice the more positivity will flow through you.

-You will be able to hear poison spoken about you and say “I see your perspective, and I don’t agree”.
-Just let it go, the thoughts of other’s are not who you are; and as for the other person they are hurting more than they’ll ever know.
+You will be able to hear poison spoken about you and say “I see your perspective, and I don’t agree.”
+Just let it go, the thoughts of other’s are not who you are; and as for the other person they are hurting more than you’ll ever know.

-Practice observing how you react next time poison comes your way, and how you feel the next time you put it out into the world.
+Practice observing how you react next time poison comes your way, and how you feel the next time you put poison out into the world.